bolst/CISSCO/doc/step2.md

 (Note: Find out the highest absolute phase value and its corresponding voxel index along all three axes through Center_S.)

 j.
 Along each of the positive and negative MRI field directions, identify two adjacent voxels that have absolute phase values covering $\phi_{Rcenter}$, which is chosen by the user and is 1 radian by default.
 Interpolate phase values between those two adjacent voxels such that at the distance away from Center_S the interpolated subvoxel has a phase value of roughly $\phi_{Rcenter}$.
-Label the two distances away from Center_S along the positive and negative MRI field directions to be $r_z+$ and $r_z-$, and determine both values at the subvoxel level.
+Label the two distances away from Center_S along the positive and negative MRI field directions to be $r_{z+}$ and $r_{z-}
+$, and determine both values at the subvoxel level.

 (Notes: If we choose $R_{center}$ such that its corresponding phase value on the equatorial plane is $\phi_{Rcenter}$, then